 7-Eleven’s Craft Beer Store in Yokohama Hammerhead, Japan

-As such, this particular 7-Eleven has become famous on social media (some even calling it a crazy 7-Eleven) by focusing on beers – and yes, you can still get your normal Japanese convenience store staples like fried chicken / karaage and egg sandwiches but the focus here is craft beer (definitely our kind of 7-Eleven!)
+As such, this particular 7-Eleven has become famous on social media by focusing on beers – and yes, you can still get your normal Japanese convenience store staples like fried chicken / karaage and egg sandwiches but the focus here is craft beer (definitely our kind of 7-Eleven!)

 It is also a fitting location as Yokohama is often referred to as ‘Japan’s city of beer’.